rikvanderkemp/mief-slideshow/README.md

 # Changelog #

+1.1.1
+* Bug fix initial installation where the installer does not install all tables
+* Updated README file

 1.1
 * Added support for multiple slideshows
 * Added preparation for storing settings such as widht,height etc